talkkonnect/talkkonnect/README.md

 * The outputdevice tag should be set as the default audio output device that represents your audio output device when you run alsamixer.
 Examples are Speaker or Headphone etc. (Please note that the device name should be set exactly as shown in alsamixer.
 * The logfilenameandpath tag should contain the full path to a writable file that is created prior to running talkkonenct for logging purposes
 * Should you not require logging to screen set the logging tag to screen.
 Any other value will result logs to be shown on the screen and in the log file (note that if logging is not set to screen the logs will no longer be colorized)
-* The daemonize tag is not currently support.
+* The daemonize tag is not currently supported.
 To run at startup and in the background you can configure in /etc/rc.local talkkonnect to run in a screen session.
+* Cancellable Stream is used so that if you are streaming some audio via talKKonnect another user in the channel can stop your streaming by pressing PTT.
+* Simplexwithmute is used to set simplex mode (mute speaker when transmitting) or full duplex mode (not mute speaker with transmitting)
+* Nextserver index should be set to 0 as default, this is used to inform talKKonnect which server to connect to the next tim talKKonnect runs

 ##### Autoprovisioning Section
 * Autoprovisioning is provided so that you can remotely provision a talkkonnect machine via http protocol from a web server